maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ### Icon Fonts

-*Step 1:* Visit http://icomoon.io/app/ and select icons you wish to use.
+**Step 1**: Visit http://icomoon.io/app/ and select icons you wish to use.
 You can add more icon sets.

-NOTE: I generally load all the icon sets and search by keywords, for example "home", and compare.
+NOTE: I generally load all the icon sets and search by keywords to compare across different sets, e.g. "social" for social icons.

-*Step 2:* Review and configure your selected fonts.
+**Step 2**: Review and configure your selected fonts.

-NOTE: I generally keep the defaults but change the Preferences -> Font Name to "icon-fonts", and change the encoding depending on the project to PUA (Private Use Area), Symbols or Latin characters.
+NOTE: I generally keep the defaults but change the Preferences -> Font Name to "icon-fonts".
+You can also change the encoding – depending on the project – to PUA (Private Use Area), Symbols or Latin characters.

-*Step 3:* Download your fonts.
+**Step 3**: Download your fonts.
 Copy the fonts folder into your assets folder.
-Save the original download in vendor/source.
+Save the original in `vendor/source`.

-*Step 4:* Create the HTML that will handle your new fonts, for example:
+**Step 4**: Create the HTML that will handle your new fonts, for example:

     %a{:href => "/", :title => 'Home'}
       %span{"aria-hidden" => "true", "data-icon" => "&#x2616;".html_safe}
       %span.screen-reader-text Home

-This is a home link that will use an icon font.
-Notice the Unicode value in the data-icon attribute?
-To find your Unicode values go back to your original download and open the index.html in your browser.
+Notice the Unicode value in the `data-icon` attribute?
+To find your Unicode values go back to your original download and open `index.html` in your browser.
+Also notice the `.html_safe ` method?
+This will ensure that the string is inserted unaltered into the output.

-*Step 5:* Pull your fonts into your project through *_define.sass*.
-Add the following:
+**Step 5**: Pull your fonts into your project through `_define.sass` through the following:

         // icon fonts...